eepp/corr2/README.md

 dependencies
 ------------

-cOrr2 is built in Python 3 and needs the following packages:
+cOrr2 is developed in Python 3 and needs the following packages to live:

   * [lxml](http://lxml.de/)
   * [Flask](http://flask.pocoo.org/docs/)